Warren Shea’s Notes for HTML

 - Attributes are defined by HTML (e.g. id, type, and aria-required are attributes in

-<input id="input_id" type="text" aria-required="true">
+<input id="input_id" type="text" aria-required="true">)

 - Properties are accessed from DOM (Document Object Model) nodes (e.g. id is a property in

-but aria-required is not a property because you can’t do document.getElementById("input_id).[something for aria-required]
+<input id="input_id" type="text"> because you can do document.getElementById("input_id).id but aria-required is not a property because you can’t do document.getElementById("input_id).[something for aria-required].)

 - A few HTML attributes have 1:1 mapping to properties; for example,